 - 2a.
 Explain when it is appropriate to use a fire for cooking or other purposes and when it would not be appropriate to do so. - 2b.
-Use the tools listed in Tenderfoot requirement 3d to prepare tinder, kindling, and fuel wood for a cooking fire. - 3c.
-Describe some hazards or injuries that you might encounter on your hike and what you can do to help prevent them. - 3d.
-Demonstrate how to find directions during the day and at night without using a compass or an electronic device. - 3d.
-Demonstrate how to find directions during the day and at night without using a compass or an electronic device. - (HOMEWORK) 2c.
+Use the tools listed in Tenderfoot requirement 3d to prepare tinder, kindling, and fuel wood for a cooking fire. - (HOMEWORK) 2c.
 At an approved outdoor location and time, use the tinder, kindling, and fuel wood from Second Class requirement 2b to demonstrate how to build a fire.
 Unless prohibited by local fire restrictions, light the fire.
-After allowing the flames to burn safely for at least two minutes, safely extinguish the flames with minimal impact to the fire site.
+After allowing the flames to burn safely for at least two minutes, safely extinguish the flames with minimal impact to the fire site. - 3c.
+Describe some hazards or injuries that you might encounter on your hike and what you can do to help prevent them. - 6b.
+Show what to do for "hurry" cases of stopped breathing, stroke, severe bleeding, and ingested poisoning.